 Insulin is a hormone that plays a large role in gut health.
 It helps set circadian rhythms to the feeding cycle and protects against leaky gut.
 It’s also an important hormone for regulating metabolism throughout the body.

 Given that osteocalcin is secreted by bone-forming osteoblasts, maintaining bone and muscle mass are crucial to a healthy osteocalcin circadian rhythm.
-Avoiding or correcting Type 2 diabetes is also important, as insulin resistance inhibits osteoblast function.
+Avoiding or reversing Type 2 diabetes is also important, as insulin resistance inhibits osteoblast function.